 Air pollutants like VOCs can have mild, moderate and severe effects on human health.
 It depends on the length of exposure, precisely what chemicals or products are used and if one has pre-existing health conditions.

-Cleaning supplies in particular emit particle-forming VOCs that contribute to PM2.5 production.
+Cleaning supplies, in particular, emit particle-forming VOCs that contribute to PM2.5 production.
 In other words, these VOCs mutate and stick together to create anthropogenic secondary organic aerosols (ASOAs).
-Prolonged exposure to PM2.5 is linked to reduced lung function, the development of lung cancer, and an increased risk of death from cardiovascular disease.
+Prolonged exposure to PM2.5 is linked to reduced lung function, lung cancer and an increased risk of death from cardiovascular disease.

 Common symptoms as a result of exposure to air pollutants include:

 - Damage to the reproductive, respiratory and central nervous systems

 There are a million and one household products on the market today.
 In order to protect your family’s health and limit indoor air pollution, you must choose wisely!
 A clean home is not worth the risk of headaches, kidney damage or premature death.
 A clean home must also be a healthy home.
 Opting for non-toxic products and storing chemicals carefully are helpful source control steps.
 Furthermore, it’s important that consumers unite to challenge these products’ limited regulation and the air pollutants they emit.